-Stroke survivors may lose month of healthy life for 15-minute delay in treatmentMarch 13th, 2014 in Cardiology /
+Stroke survivors may lose month of healthy life for 15-minute delay in treatmentMarch 13, 2014 in Medicine & Health / Cardiology

 Every 15-minute delay in delivering a clot-busting drug after stroke robs survivors of about a month of disability-free life, according to a new study in the American Heart Association journal Stroke.

 On the other hand, speeding treatment by just one minute means another 1.8 days of healthy life, researchers said.

 "'Save a minute; save a day' is the message from our study, which examined how even small reductions in treatment delays might benefit patients measurably in the long run," said Atte Meretoja, M.D., Ph.D., M.Sc., lead author of the study and associate professor of neurology at the University of Melbourne in Australia.

 "Clot-busting treatment works equally well, irrespective of race, ethnicity or gender," Meretoja said.
 "Speedy restoration of blood flow to the brain is crucial for brain cell survival everywhere."